 The timing and characterization of certain income, capital gains, and return of capital distributions are determined annually in accordance with federal tax regulations, which may differ from GAAP.
 As a result, the net investment income and net realized losses on investment transactions for a reporting period may differ significantly from distributions during such period.
 These book to tax differences may be temporary or permanent in nature.
-To the extent these differences are permanent, they are charged or credited to paid-in capital, accumulated net investment income or accumulated net realized losses, as appropriate, in the period in which the differences arise.

-As of October 31, 2022, the following permanent differences have been reclassified (to)/from the following accounts:
+As of October 31, 2023, the following permanent differences have been reclassified (to)/from the following accounts: